Talk about a room with a view.

-The bed, wrapped in heavy duty net felt like a four-poster and cocooned us from the outside world.
+Wrapped in heavy duty net, the bed felt like a four-poster and cocooned us from the outside world.
 With a plethora of “nasties” waiting to get me, think Mozambican Spitting Cobras, Black Mambas and venomous scorpions, I was grateful.

 This colour palette and interior style is obviously one that works because of its location.
 We can’t often sleep in an eagle’s nest and nor would we want to.
 What I do like to do is learn from my new surroundings and take inspiration from them.
 I am returning to Europe with a continued passion for southern Africa, the wildlife, flora and fauna and the interiors.